thoughtbot/guides/code-review/README.md

 * Communicate which ideas you feel strongly about and those you don't.
 * Identify ways to simplify the code while still solving the problem.
-* If discussions turn too philosophical or academic, move the discussion offline to a regular Friday afternoon technique discussion.
-In the meantime, let the author make the final decision on alternative implementations.
+* If discussions turn too philosophical or academic, move the discussion offline an in the meantime, let the author make the final decision on alternative implementations.
 * Offer alternative implementations, but assume the author already considered them. ("What do you think about using a custom validator here?")
 * Seek to understand the author's perspective.